demisto/content/Packs/SysAid/Integrations/SysAid/README.md

 ### sysaid-asset-list
 ***
 List all assets or get a specific asset by ID.
+It is recommended to filter the results by the wanted fields.

 #### Base Command